domeccleston/sharegpt/README.md

 </p>
 <br/>

+# Deprecated

+As of 2024, ShareGPT is no longer actively being maintained.
+I recommend switching over to an alternative like TypingMind.

 ## Introduction

 ShareGPT is an open-source Chrome Extension for you to share your wildest ChatGPT conversations with one click.